 What is a Bylaw Amendment?

-Bylaws are the detailed governing rules for an organization.
-They are unique to each organization, although similar types of organizations can have similar bylaws.
-The bylaws outline processes and operating procedures for an organization.
-Requirements for what bylaws must address differ based on provincial/state law — they can vary greatly, from very specific requirements to things as general as, “bylaws must contain the provisions for managing the business of the organization.”
+are the detailed governing rules for an association.
+The rules and code are unique to each association, although similar types of organizations can have similar bylaws.
+The bylaws outline processes and operating procedures for an association.
+Requirements for what bylaws must address differ based on local provincial/state law — they can vary greatly, from very specific requirements to things as general as, “bylaws must contain the provisions for managing the business of the organization.”

 Like any other set of association rules, each section in the bylaws needs to be reviewed and updated periodically to prevent them from having out-of-date concepts.
 Therefore, an important process that all bylaws need to explain is the process the association can use to amend the bylaws in a special election.

-One of the most important things a bylaw amendment process will outline is the number of votes required to make the bylaw amendment valid.
-It is common for bylaw amendments to require at least a ⅔ majority to be passed, and if at least ⅓ of the voting membership disagrees with the amendment, it should not be passed.
-Although this may seem like a very high number of approval votes required (or a very low amount of disapproval votes required) to pass or not pass the bylaw amendment, there is good reasoning for it.
-Because the bylaws are an agreement as to how an organization will be run, amending them amends the agreement that everyone has already agreed to, so it is important that the changes are clear and that most people are on-board with the changes.
+One of the most important things a bylaw amendment election will outline is the number of votes required in the election to make the bylaw amendment valid.
+It is common for state bylaw amendments to require at least a ⅔ majority of voter support to be passed, and if at least ⅓ of the voting membership disagrees with the amendment, it should not be passed in the election.
+Although this may seem like a very high number of approval votes required (or a very low amount of disapproval votes required) to pass or not pass the bylaw amendment, there is good reasoning for the state rules.
+Because the bylaws are an agreement as to how an association will be run, amending them amends the agreement that everyone has already agreed to, so it is important that the changes are clear and that most people are on-board with the changes to the association bylaws.

 Bylaw amendments must contain three important pieces of information when being proposed to the association directors or membership for a vote:

-This allows your membership to have all the information necessary to make an informed decision on whether the bylaw amendment works for them or not and will help each voter make an informed decision when participating in the election.
+This allows your association membership to have all the information necessary to make an informed decision on whether the bylaw amendment works for them or not and will help each voter make an informed decision when participating in the election.

-ElectionBuddy’s referendum voting method was designed for any “Yes”/”No” question that you want to propose to your membership, so it works perfectly for a bylaw amendment.
-Additionally, ElectionBuddy offers flexibility when it comes to deciding how to convey the bylaw amendment on the ballot to the voter body (i.e. the three important pieces of information that the amendment should include).
+ElectionBuddy’s plurality voting method is perfect for any “Yes/No” question that you want to propose to your membership on the ballot, so it works perfectly for a bylaw amendment.
+Additionally, ElectionBuddy offers flexibility when it comes to deciding how to convey the bylaw amendment on the ballot to the voter body (i.e., the three important pieces of information that the amendment should include).

-Bylaw amendments typically are formatted to better illustrate what is being removed from the bylaws, what is being added, and how the new bylaw will read, should it be set in motion.
+Bylaw amendments typically are formatted to better illustrate what section is being removed from the bylaws, what is being added, and how the new bylaw will read, should it be set in motion.
 Formatting can be done onto the bylaws in an external document and uploaded to the ballot, or the bylaw can be typed out and edited directly on the ballot.
 Whether you are using a preferential election ballot, a plurality voting ballot, or a different voting method, you can adapt the ballot to your specific election needs.

 Common features used when building a ballot for a Bylaw Amendment include: